royakabiri/iPerUDT/README.md

 # Informal Persian Universal Dependency Treebank (iPerUDT)
-Informal Persian Universal Dependency Treebank, consisting of 3000 sentences and 54,904 tokens, is an open source collection of colloquial informal texts from Persian blogs.
+**Informal Persian Universal Dependency Treebank**, consisting of 3000 sentences and 54,904 tokens, is an open source collection of colloquial informal texts from Persian blogs.
 The corpus is annotated in CoNLL-U format within the Universal Dependencies scheme (Nivre et al., 2020).

-If you use iPerUDT in your work, please cite this paper:
+If you use **iPerUDT** in your work, please cite this paper:

-Kabiri, Roya, Simin Karimi, and Mihai Surdeanu.
+**Kabiri, Roya, Simin Karimi, and Mihai Surdeanu.
 (2022).
-Informal Persian universal dependency treebank.
+[Informal Persian universal dependency treebank](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.768.pdf).
 In Proceedings of the 5th International Conference on Language Resources and Evaluation (LREC), 7096-7105.
-Marseille, France.
+Marseille, France.**

 This treebank was developed as a building block of the following PhD dissertation:

-Kabiri, Roya.
+**Kabiri, Roya.
 (2022).
 Neural Dependency Parsing of Informal Persian.
 PhD Dissertation.
-University of Arizona, Tucson, Arizona, USA.
+University of Arizona, Tucson, Arizona, USA.**